jerrymarshall2004/cs50labs/testLab/README.md

 soap
 ```

+{% spoiler %}
+The Answer to the Great Question...
+Of Life, the Universe and Everything...
+Is...
+Forty-two.
+{% endspoiler %}

 ## Go Ahead Now and Experiment

 Now it's your turn to practice the terminal commands you just learned.
 Try using the `cd` and `ls` commands as you navigate through the directories in your workspace.
 Create a few new files and directories and then move these files from one directory to another.